dingtianding/dingtianding/README.md

 ### Hello, World!  👋

 My name is Dean.
-I'm a full stack software engineer and web developer based in New York City.
+I'm a full stack software engineer based in New York City.

 - 🌱 I’m currently learning Firebase and Blockchain.
 - 💬 Ask me about something to do in NYC